Recruitment for Charities and NGO's

 - The organisational capability to deliver within a structured, mission-led environment

-That last point is not incidental.
+- A personal commitment to the cause that goes beyond professional competence That last point is not incidental.
 Charities are not just employers.
 They are communities of people who believe in something.
 The wrong hire, capable but uncommitted, disrupts that in ways that take time to repair.

 The roles we recruit